 Skip to contents

-Construct the 2D model
+Step 1: Construct the 2-D model

-Binning the data
+## To pre-process the data

-hb_obj <- hex_binning(data = umap_scaled, bin1 = 15, r2 = r2)
+hb_obj <- hex_binning(nldr_obj = nldr_obj, b1 = 15, q = 0.1)

 all_centroids_df <- hb_obj$centroids